 - Compatibility with devices like smartphones, tablets, and e-readers; as well as print. - The right for educators to remix the materials through more lenient copyright policies. - The ability for educators and students to adopt the materials for free.

-Find available and upcoming eLangdell titles at elangdell.cali.org.
-Show support for CALI by following us on Facebook and Twitter, and by telling your friends and colleagues where you received your free book.
+Find available and upcoming eLangdell titles at the eLangdell bookstore.
+Show support for CALI by following us on Twitter (@caliorg), and by telling your friends and colleagues where you received your free book.

 Notices